Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/networking_background.md

 OVS bridges are configured to use the OVN controller to obtain the flow rules.
 These bridges are where you attach the network interfaces of guests, such as a libvirt virtual machine.
-On each host that is part of the OVN cluster, OVN creates a single OVS bridge called "br-int" short for integration bridge.
+On each host that is part of the OVN cluster, OVN creates a single OVS bridge called `br-int` short for integration bridge.
-There is another bridge called "br-ex" which is short for external bridge, this is covered below in the external networking section.
+There is another bridge called `br-ex` which is short for external bridge, this is covered in the [External Guest IP Addresses](networking.md#external-guest-ip-addresses).
 Each host running OVN only needs one integration bridge, and all virtual machines will be attached to this bridge.
 Even if the virtual machines are part of separate logical networks, or on different logical switches, it does not matter as the network isolation is handled with flow rules.
 You do not need to create an OVS bridge per logical network or per logical switch, and this is why OVN is so powerful.